astralfrontier/astralfrontier.org-OLD/src/blog/2015-10-26-inept-sorcerers-as-process.md

 Inept Sorcerers finished largely the same as it started in the core areas, but it did mutate several times.
 Chaos Capacity became Arcana over a few mutations, for example.

+How do you start somewhere familiar, and where do you go?

+This is a subset of the game-genetics article, but I'll dive into it anyway.
+My ability to produce an interesting game depended on my familiarity with a lot of existing stuff.
+I name-dropped GURPS and the GURPS Magic supplement specifically.
+The iconic character for Inept Sorcerers was always Schmendrick the Magician, from _The Last Unicorn_, so I had a solid mental image of my protagonists and their typical adventures.

+The more fiction and gaming stuff you're aware of, the larger your creative vocabulary will be.
+Go browse [TV Tropes](http://tvtropes.org/) for a few hours.
+Read, or reread, your favorite genre books.
+Watch your favorite genre films.
+When people talk about a game system a lot, like Apocalypse World or Dungeon World or Fate Core, go look it up and learn it.
+People are talking about it for a reason.
+When you hear a given mechanic talked about often, like Lady Blackbird's Keys, or Fate's Aspects, go learn those things.
+Every such experience is grist for the mill of your own creative efforts.

+These sources all form your creative vocabulary, but it's on you to say something original with the "words" you've acquired.
+If you don't have that original spark of an idea, it's not time to create a game yet.

 ### Lessons Learned: Practical Considerations